newhavenrb/conferences/Using-Rails-without-Rails.md

     * Recommends José Valim's _Crafting Rails Applications_
 * `Journey`
     * Rails routing layer  FIXME I'm confused on this.
 It might be for Rack.
+    * Seperable router.
+Can use with bare Rack or Sinatra (I assume)
+* Summary
+    * Knowing how it works is good
+    * Might lead to improvements in Rails

 ### From @james\_gary